kit-clj/kit-clj.github.io/resources/md/clojurescript.md

 6. Open your project's root page ([http://localhost:3000](http://localhost:3000) by default) in your preferred browser.
 7. In the `shadow-cjls` REPL, run `(shadow.cljs.devtools.api/repl :app)`.
 8. Verify that everything is wired correctly by running `(js/alert "Hi")` in your `shadow-cljs` REPL.
 This should display an alert in your browser window.
+9. You can now write your ClojureScript code by editing the `core.cljs` file inside the `src/cljs` directory.

 ### Adding ClojureScript Support